KureciPlatek/Cortex_M_devEnv/doc/RP2xxx_targets/About the Pico-SDK.md

 - [Git for Windows](https://git-scm.com/download/win)
 - [Visual Studio Code](https://code.visualstudio.com/)
 - [OpenOCD](https://github.com/openocd-org/openocd/)
-So let's docker it all baby..
+So let's docker it all baby...

 >[!WARNING]
 >Also, this installer won't be supported anymore and there is no clear procedure about the different elements required so I actually gave up to do it manually on Windows.